symbol/symbol-docs/source/concepts/harvesting.rst

     Activating delegated harvesting

-To enable delegated harvesting, the account owner has to link its **importance score** to a remote account announcing an :ref:`AccountLinkTransaction <account-link-transaction>`.
+To enable delegated harvesting, the account owner has to link its **importance score** to a remote account announcing an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.

 Then, the account needs to send a `special encrypted message <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0009.md>`_ to the node via a :doc:`TransferTransaction <transfer-transaction>`.
-The message must contain the remote's account **proxy private key**  encrypted using AES, so that only the recipient will be able to decipher it.
+The message must contain the remote's account **proxy private key**  encrypted using AES, making the transaction only readable by the recipient.

 The node receives an encrypted message using :ref:`WebSockets <websockets>`.
 Once the node decrypts the private key of the potential delegated harvester, the node owner can **add the remote account as a delegated harvester** if the candidate meets the requirements.